gods-light-md/gods-light-md/README.md

 - 🔭 Currently working on **[AI-powered personal expense and investment tracker]** — I am tired of having cash lickage, so i am currently working on this project so that while i am busy working with the team, my expenses would be tracked by the project
 - 🌱 Currently learning **BACKEND, RAG, HALLUCINATION_FREE_IMPLEMENTATION**
-- 🤝 Open to collaborating on **Data modelling, AI projects, tech talks**
+- 🤝 Open to collaboration on **Data modeling, AI projects and tech talks**
-- 💬 Ask me about **DATA MODELLING, AI PROJECTS AND ELECTRICAL INSTALLATION**
+- 💬 Ask me about **DATA MODELING, AI PROJECTS AND ELECTRICAL INSTALLATION**
-- ⚡ Fun fact: **I LOVE HAVING CONVERSATION ABOUT THE HARD PROJECT😀**
+- ⚡ Fun fact: **I LOVE HAVING CONVERSATION ABOUT THE HARD PROJECTS😀**

 ---